openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 In some cases, it might be helpful to check what the wallet contains to understand the behavior of TSP.
 Therefore, the CLI provides a `show` command.
-The `show local` command will print all the local VIDs stored in the wallet, including their alias, transport, and parent.
+The `tsp show local` command will print all the local VIDs stored in the wallet, including their alias, transport, and parent.

 ```